Sky-Watcher Evostar 100ED DS-Pro Review

-All in all, the ED Pro has a more budget feel than higher-end Sky-Watchers, with cast parts and rings, rather than CNC.
-There is an upside, though: the Pro OTA is lighter than the Equinox (it is one of the lightest 4” APOs) and will mount more readily on a smaller, cheaper mounts like my Vixen GP, at least for visual use.
+All in all, the ED DS Pro has a more budget feel than higher-end Sky-Watchers, with cast parts and rings, rather than CNC.
+There is an upside, though: the DS Pro OTA is lighter than the Equinox (it is one of the lightest 4” APOs) and will mount more readily on a smaller mounts, at least for visual use.

 The overall build quality is still very good with flawless paint and powder-coat.
 The interior is flat-black painted and has a just pair of knife-edge baffles for stray-light, though these show some rather crude shaping and cementing and a bit of light leakage at the tube join you wouldn’t find in a premium APO.

 Again, the focuser is different from the Equinox.
 It is a Crayford type, with a cast body that has a finely-machined dual-speed insert.
 As with other dual-speed designs, the outer knob (black on recent models, gold on older ones) on the right side is for fine focusing.
 The draw-tube is 55mm diameter and has ridge-baffles machined in and is properly flat-black painted to reduce stray light.

 The visual back is a 2” dual set-screw type with a lock-ring on a thread that can serve as a camera rotator: unlock, turn visual back, re-lock.
 The standard VB can be replaced by the reducer and a 1.25” adapter is provided.

 The draw-tube has commendably long-travel: I measured about 14cm.
 I didn’t need an extension for imaging with a DSLR, with or without the reducer.